appveyor/website/src/docs/enterprise/creating-build-server-in-azure.md

+---
+layout: docs
+title: Creating Build Server on Azure VM
+---

 # Creating Build Server on Azure VM

 In Azure you can create build server on an Virtual Machine, hosted at your own domain, secured with an SSL certificate.

 There is a little networking to setup, and it can all be done in the Azure Portal.

 You are going to create a new VM, install the bare essentials, configure your SSL certificate, and then setup networking.
 Then you will be ready to install AppVeyor Enterprise software.

 These instructions assume you want to host your CI server at your own custom domain: `https://ci.mycompany.com`.
 Of course, you can customize these instructions for your own preferences.

 ## Prerequisites